Help to pay for cancer screenings.

 - Are age 18 to 64 and not eligible for Medicaid

-- Are 65 years of age or younger and do not qualify for Medicare
+- Are age 65 or older and do not qualify for Medicare

 - Meet income guidelines